anemon-a/VoightKampffTest/README.md

 <h2 id="chapter-iv" >Chapter IV</h2>
 <h3 id="exercise-00-retirement-plan">Exercise 00: Retirement Plan</h3>

- &mdash; Is this to be an empathy test?
+ "Is this to be an empathy test?
 Capillary dilation of the so-called blush response?
  Fluctuation of the pupil?
-Involuntary dilation of the iris?
+Involuntary dilation of the iris?"

- &mdash; We call it Voight-Kampff for short.
+ "We call it Voight-Kampff for short."

 Rachael decided to keep the formalities.

- &mdash; Mr. Deckard, Dr. Eldon Tyrell. - she introduced.
+ "Mr. Deckard, Dr. Eldon Tyrell," she introduced.

- &mdash; Demonstrate it.
-I want to see it work. - Tyrell seemed to be impatient.
+ "Demonstrate it.
+I want to see it work," Tyrell seemed to be impatient.
 A characteristic of people with a very busy schedule.

 Several minutes have passed and discussion went on.
 Even being young and bold, Deckard came to